TikTok and Your School's Social StrategyJuly 14, 2020

 4. Privacy concerns

 When considering TikTok, one final thing to note is that the company has attracted controversy due to their data collection measures.
-Earlier this year, both American and Australian military forces banned the use of the app on work devices.
+In 2020, both American and Australian military forces banned the use of the app on work devices.
 TikTok also has a history of violating privacy laws in the US, after they settled government claims that they illegally collected personal information from children.
+It’s important that you consider whether actively marketing on a platform with a history of privacy breaches will raise questions from parents in your community.

 Second, we recommend taking some time to explore the platform for yourself before posting.
-TikTok is a social media platform unlike any other and it has its own unique style and content.
+TikTok is a social media platform unlike any other, and it has its own unique style and content.
 Content will need to be creative, experimental, playful and interesting in order to capture users' attention.
+There are already a large number of schools actively using TikTok to engage current and future students — check out how they’re using the platform for inspiration for your own videos.

-We certainly haven't reached the peak of TikTok popularity, so it's natural that schools in 2020 will be considering TikTok as an important part of their social media strategy.
+We certainly haven't reached the peak of TikTok popularity, so it's natural that schools will consider implementing TikTok into their social media strategy.
 If your school is active on TikTok, we'd love to see what you're creating!

 To finish, here are more resources to help you plan and execute your social strategy: